alexellis/xservedbyfinder/README.md

 #### Dockerfile

-If you can add a Dockerfile that will help me make sure anyone else who wants to run your code will have everything they need.
+If you can then please add a `Dockerfile` because this will mean anyone who wants to execute your example can do so with minimal fuss.
+I'd also like to include them in a CI build.

-For an example check out the go_v1 solution's Dockerfile.
+Several Dockerfiles are already included, please look at the go_v1 sample for an example.